 Here's a quick look at two of the most common types of paid leave policies.

-Paid family leave policies generally create a fund as an extension of a state temporary disability insurance program, which is supported by payments withdrawn as a small percentage from every employee's paycheck.
+Paid family leave policies generally create a fund as an extension of a state temporary disability insurance program, which is supported by a small percentage withdrawn from every employee's paycheck.
 These insurance funds are generally 100% funded by workers and don't require any added investment from employers or taxpayers.
 Rather than offering full paid days off, paid family leave insurance funds typically offer wage replacement, generally worth about two-thirds of the employee's weekly pay.

-Karen White, director of policy analysis and community engagement for the Rutgers Center for Women and Work at the School of Management and Labor Relations, said that five states currently offer a temporary disability insurance program that can be expanded to support paid family leave.
+Karen White, former director of policy analysis and community engagement for the Rutgers Center for Women and Work, said that five states currently offer a temporary disability insurance program that can be expanded to support paid family leave.
 New Jersey's paid family leave policy requires a mere 0.1% deduction from workers' paychecks up to the first $33,700 in pay to support itself.
-That means the maximum deduction from each employee amounts to a lowly $33.70 annually.
+That means the maximum deduction from each employee amounts to just $33.70 annually.

-While the policy doesn't cost employers anything, it is often viewed as favorable, because it offers an added layer of financial security for workers on leave.
-Their absence, White said, was generally already permitted by most small businesses; employers simply could not afford to pay the employee during their time off.
+The policy doesn't cost employers anything and is often viewed as favorable benefit, because it offers another layer of financial security for workers on leave.
+Their absence, White said, was already permitted by most small businesses; employers simply could not afford to pay the employee during their time off.

 Unlike paid family leave, paid sick time is usually an employer-supported expense, and some state and local governments require businesses to offer it.
-Paid sick leave laws are designed to require a basic protection for workers who fall ill or have loved ones at home that require care.
+Paid sick leave laws are designed to provide basic protection to workers who fall ill or have loved ones at home who require care.
 In some states, the legal requirement is quite minimal, White said.
-Simply put, if an employee gets sick, they can take time away from work without fear of reprisal.
-In New Jersey, sick employees can take five consecutive days off from work, all of them paid.
+Simply put, it just means that if an employee gets sick, they can take time away from work without fear of reprisal.